nautobot/nautobot/nautobot/docs/installation/http-server.md

 ```

 !!! info
     If the restart fails, and you changed the default key location, check to make sure the `nautobot.conf` file you pasted has the updated key location.
-For example, CentOS 8.2.2 requires keys to be in `/etc/pki/tls/` instead of `/etc/ssl/`.
+For example, CentOS requires keys to be in `/etc/pki/tls/` instead of `/etc/ssl/`.

 ## Confirm Permissions for /opt/nautobot

 Ensure that the `/opt/nautobot/` permissions are set to `755`.
+If permissions need to be changed, as the `nautobot` user run: `$ chmod 755 /opt/nautobot/`

+## Confirm Connectivity

+At this point, you should be able to connect to the HTTPS service at the server name or IP address you provided.
+If you used a self-signed certificate, you will likely need to explicitly allow connectivity in your browser.

+!!! info
+    Please keep in mind that the configurations provided here are bare minimums required to get Nautobot up and running.
+You may want to make adjustments to better suit your production environment.

+!!! warning
+    Certain components of Nautobot (such as the display of rack elevation diagrams) rely on the use of embedded objects.
+Ensure that your HTTP server configuration does not override the `X-Frame-Options` response header set by Nautobot.

+## Troubleshooting

+### Unable to Connect

+If you are unable to connect to the HTTP server, check that:

+- NGINX is running and configured to listen on the correct port.
+- Access is not being blocked by a firewall somewhere along the path.
+(Try connecting locally from the server itself.)

+### Static Media Failure
+If you get a *Static Media Failure; The following static media file failed to load: css/base.css*, verify the permissions on the `/opt/nautobot/` directory are `755`.

 Example of correct permissions:
 ```no-highlight